How To Show Leadership On Your Resume – Even When You Have Never Been In Charge

 The problem, though, is that leadership skills aren’t always immediately apparent.
 Sometimes, you have to work with someone for a while to notice that he or she is, in fact, a good leader.
 That’s why hiring managers tend to rely on resumes to determine which candidates are potentially good leaders.

 So what do you do if you don’t have any titles or job descriptions that specifically show leadership?
 You can highlight specific traits and experience on your resume that will tell employers that yes, you are a capable leader.
 You should never lie about your experience in any way.

 Types of Experience That Show Leadership

-Surveys indicate that employers are looking to hire candidates that demonstrate specific skills related to leadership.
-It’s not so much whether you have held a traditional leadership position (like manager or supervisor) but how well you can put certain skills into action.
+Surveys indicate that employers are looking to hire candidates that show specific leadership skills.
+It’s not so much if you have held a traditional leadership position (like manager or supervisor) but how well you can put certain skills into action.
 More specifically, employers want employees who can:

 - Effectively manage change

 - Solve problems

 - Inspire and develop others